 Thirteen days is simply not enough time to prepare for such an important release.So, today is the first time in ten years the WordPress 101 videos will not be updated on the same day as the official release.
 We know you rely on our training videos for the best WordPress learning experience possible.
 So, we’re working diligently to get our videos to you as quickly as possible.
 We even canceled our trip to Nashville for WordCamp US this weekend—despite being sponsors of that event—so we can work on the new videos.

-We hope to have the entire WordPress 101 video series updated by the end of next week.
-Thank you for your patience as we endeavor to make the most of this timeline.
+Thank you for your patience.
 We know you’re going to love the all-new WordPress 101 videos!

 It’s your turn!
 What do you think of Gutenberg and WordPress 5.0?